Everything you need to know about Apple's new AirPods

 What happens if I lose one of the AirPods?

 Unfortunately, the AirPods are tiny and could be easy to lose.
-If you lose just one, Apple will sell you a replacement for $69.
+If you lose just one, Apple will sell you a replacement.
 Be careful!

 How’s the audio quality?